-The Complete List of Everything You Need To Make Pasta at Home
+The Complete List of Everything You Need to Make Pasta at Home

 Making homemade pasta is easy — as long as you have the right tools!

 Recently, my brother decided he wanted to learn how to make fresh pasta for his wife.
 After a quick FaceTime call from his kitchen, we realized he was in need of a few tools for his new project.
 Because, while making pasta at home is much more simple than you think, it does require specific tools to get the job done.
-Whether you're looking to make long strands of pasta like spaghetti or linguini or like something short noodles like rigatoni or penne, you're going to need the right gadgets to get the job done.
+Whether you're looking to make long strands of pasta like spaghetti or linguini or short noodles like rigatoni or penne, you're going to need the right gadgets to get the job done.
 We've compiled a comprehensive list of the basics needed to become a pasta pro.

 First, Here's What You Need to Make Pasta Dough

 Once you get the hang of making pasta dough from scratch, you will no longer need to measure.
 Until then, it is helpful to measure your flour by weight as many pasta recipes will list egg quantity in relation to every 100 grams of flour.

 Pasta dough can be made by hand using nothing more than a fork.
 However, if you want to save time or make larger batches of dough at a time, the food processor will be your new best friend.